19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 14. International Alba White Truffle Fair: Alba, October-December

-The oldest and most famous of all Piedmont’s harvest festivals is the Alba truffle fair, which takes place every year from October to December, when rare white truffles come into season.
+The famous of all Piedmont’s harvest festivals is the Alba truffle fair, which takes place every year from October to December, when rare white truffles come into season.

 The fair opens with medieval pageantry, and the truffle market takes place every weekend, although cooking classes, demonstrations, wine tastings, truffle sensory experiences, exhibitions, and other events are held throughout the week.